proxy-di/proxydi/README.md

 Therefore, after the container has been baked, the performance impact becomes zero.
 So, you could use this method even for containers with default settings, ensuring that your application doesn't have to wait for the first use of each injection before they are baked.

-To be continued...

 ## Motivation

 The world and software changes, they become more complex over time.
 But the main imperative in software development stays the same - managing the complexity.
 Despite the tendency that software is written more often by artificial intelligence than humans, complexity stays complexity.
 The less complex conceptions any kind of intelligence should operate, the more efficient it will be.

 The main goal of ProxyDi is to decrease complexity in the very small field of connecting different entities of software code between each other, no matter by whom this code was written.
-This is my attempt to make the linking of dependencies as transparent and simple as possible for developers.
+I'm imagining the world where any entity is able to communicate with any other entity without any worries about how it happens.
+ProxyDi is my attempt to find the way to this world.

 Also, I'm tired of moving this-like code from one project to another.
-I hope that ProxyDi will be a good enough solution for this problem not only for me.
-To be honest, this is the 4th attempt to create an "ideal" DI container and my 1st that uses Stage 3 decorators.
-I hope, this one will be the last one.
+I hope that ProxyDi will be a good solution for this problem not only for me.
+This is the 4th attempt to create an "ideal" DI container and my 1st that uses Stage 3 decorators.
+I hope, this one will be the last.
 With your help :) For TS/JS technology stack, of course!

+To be continued...

 ## Contributing

-Any reviews, comments, ideas, issues, and pull requests are welcome.
+Any ideas, issues, and pull requests are welcome.
 Contribution documentation is not ready yet but is planned.
 Feel free to contribute even now though! :)

 ## License